innovationinsoftware/microservices-practical/labs/day1/spring-boot.md

 		</dependency>
 	</dependencies>
   ```

-#### Step 9: Set Up Spring Cloud Config Server
+### Step 9: Set Up Spring Cloud Config Server
 1. **Create a New Spring Boot Project for Config Server:**
    - Repeat the steps above to generate a new Spring Boot project for the Config Server.
    - Enter `spring-config-server` for the Artifact Id
    - Add the following dependencies:
      - Spring Web
      - Spring Cloud Config Server
-2. After creating the project, open it in VSCode
+2. After creating the project, Add to Workspace in in VSCode

 3. **Configure the Config Server:**
    - Open or create a new file at the following path `src/main/resources/application.yml` and add the following configuration: